tklu530/General_plots/README.md

-# General: a 3D field propagator for partial illuminance
+# General: a 3D field propagator for partial illuminance onto arbitrary nanostructures of total lateral dimensions up to millimeters.
+It is designed for metalenses, gratings, diffractive lenses and others structures designed with planar technology.
 # author: Tobias Lange

 # This repository holds a few examples and the corresponding graphical outputs of General.